Sandruski/htn-planner/README.md

 ### HTNDemo
 1. In the `World State` tab, click the `Parse` button to parse the selected world state file.
 World state files are identified by the `.worldstate` extension and are located in the folder of the same name.

-A world state is a database of tables of facts representing the knowledge about the world.
+A world state is a database of facts that represent the knowledge about the world.

 The `HTNWorldStateLexer` class is responsible for lexing the text of a world state file and the `HTNWorldStateParser` class is responsible for parsing the resulting tokens into an object of the `HTNWorldState` class, which is the actual world state.